persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 This function takes floating point arguments and returns a sequence of floating points.

-Input variables names are detected from the fonction definition.
+Input variables names are detected from the function definition.
 The value of the input variables can be set by the user and are expected to be floating points or integers.
 By default they are equal to 0.